 - Your types of credit accounts and your recent new credit inquiries (tie)

 Debt doesn’t matter for the first three items.
 You can build a strong payment history, keep your credit utilization low and build a long credit account history without taking on any debt.
 It can, however, benefit you in the “types of credit accounts” criteria.

 There are multiple types of credit accounts you can have, including:

 - Installment loans

 It’s better for your credit score if you have multiple types of credit accounts instead of one.
-For example, it would be better to have a credit card and an installment loan with your car title as collateral instead of just three credit cards.
+For example, it would be better to have a credit card and an installment loan, or a title loan instead of just three credit cards.
 The former is a more diverse mix of accounts, which will boost your credit score.